JacobCanfield8/Trauma_Surgery_Research/Projects/Resuscitative Thoracotomy Mortality/README.md

         -
 - Current guidelines and indications East and West
 - Propose addition of use of age related mortality marker into guidelines
+    - At the current time, there is no literature analyzing the relationship between age and mortality as a guideline contraindication for performing RT.

+- Probably need to  discuss what you do if your patient is age-related contraindicated

 ## Abstract